-How to Become a Dentist in New York
+How to Become a Dental Assistant in New York?

 To use the title of ‘dentist’ in New York, candidates will require licensure.
 Licensing requirements for New York dentists include:

 - Candidate must be of good moral character.

 - Candidate should be at least 21 years of age.